-If you do not have the right subjects or grades to enrol directly onto our BSc (Hons) Computer Security degree, this BCS-accredited course offers an alternative route into degree study with an additional foundation year.
+If you don't have the right grades to enrol directly onto our BSc (Hons) Computer Security degree, this BCS-accredited course offers an alternative route with an additional foundation year.
 This extra introductory year will give you the grounding you need to begin degree-level study.
 The foundation year focuses on the study of computing and mathematics in order to provide a good numerical background that will support you throughout the remainder of the degree.

 Your study involves 16 hours of lectures, tutorials and practical sessions each week.
 You also need to spend an extra four hours per week, per module, doing coursework, general reading and other preparation.
 We strongly recommend you take advantage of a sandwich year working in industry in the UK or abroad.
 The skills you will gain will boost your employability, plus it can often lead to employment opportunities with your placement company.